Chicago Guardianship Administration Lawyer

-Guardianship administration law is designed to protect the welfare and rights of individuals who are not capable of handling their own affairs.
+Guardianship administration law protects the welfare and rights of individuals incapable of handling their own affairs.
 By helping to secure various assets, legal guardians in Chicago can help ensure that an individual is cared for until, should the circumstances permit, they can care for themselves.

-Deciding to become a legal guardian is a serious step, and our Chicago attorneys are ready to help you understand the various complexities and duties that you will assume as a guardian.
+Deciding to become a legal guardian is a serious step.
+Our Chicago attorneys are ready to help you understand the complexities and duties you will assume as a guardian.
 If you are planning to pursue legal guardianship of a loved one, our Chicago guardianship administration lawyers can help you through the process every step of the way.

 Guardianship Administration Cases We Cover

-Obtaining legal guardianship can be critical to securing the financial and personal stability of minors or adults who are not capable of handling their own affairs.
+Obtaining legal guardianship can be critical to securing the financial and personal stability of minors or adults who cannot handle their own affairs.
 Our Chicago guardianship administration lawyers are prepared to help you with the following:

 The Process of Obtaining Guardianship

 The prospect of becoming a legal guardian is a serious one.
-The first step in the process is having open and honest communication about the responsibility that falls to a guardian.
-It can be a tremendous undertaking and talking about your options and what to expect is a healthy way to start the process.
+The first step in the process is open and honest communication about the responsibility to a guardian.
+It can be a tremendous undertaking, and discussing your options and what to expect is a healthy way to start the process.

 This conversation can happen with family or close friends.
 It can also begin with an experienced attorney.
 Consulting with an attorney before you have those conversations with family or friends can help you understand the potential legal rights and responsibilities of guardianship.

 Initiating the legal process to become a guardian begins with filing a petition with the court.
-This petition includes all your basic personal information as well as the name of the person that you are requesting guardianship over.
-This petition must also include a report about the person that you are asking to be made guardian of.
+This petition includes all your basic personal information and the name of the person you are requesting guardianship over.
+This petition must also include a report about the person you are asking to be made guardian of.
 That report must include basic personal information, age, and, in some circumstances, a description of the individual’s physical and mental capacity from a physician.

 While the timing may vary, guardianship hearings in Illinois are typically set within 30 days of the petition being filed with the courts.
-During this time, again, depending on the circumstances of the case, evidence will be collected by an attorney to build a solid case demonstrating why you should be made guardian.
-This evidence may also demonstrate why it is necessary for the individual to have a legal guardian and how having a guardian is in their best interests.
+Again, depending on the circumstances of the case, evidence will be collected by an attorney to build a solid case demonstrating why you should be made guardian.
+This evidence may also demonstrate why the individual must have a legal guardian and how having a guardian is in their best interests.

 At the time of the hearing, the evidence and information will be presented to the court.
-The court will then review all the information and make a determination in the case.
+The court will then review all the information and decide on the case.

 While the process may seem straightforward on paper, guardianship cases can quickly become complicated.
 Having an experienced attorney on your side from day one is the best way to achieve a positive outcome for your situation.